September 13, 2017

 So how can these project organisers best engage the community in meaningful evaluations?

-Any community-based program evaluation (including the ADF’s Drug Action Team programs), shouldn’t simply be a dry number-crunching exercise – this risks community disengagement from the process and the loss of valuable insights.
+Any community-based program evaluation including the ADF’s Local Drug Action Team program, shouldn’t simply be a dry number-crunching exercise - this risks community disengagement from the process and the loss of valuable insights.

 Instead, in many cases, creative evaluation can be applied and adapted to suit the community’s capabilities and needs.

 Effective community evaluations can use a variety of tailored mediums.
 Art, photos, sculpture, photographs, storytelling, music and video can all be ways to engage the wider community in sharing their experiences.

 For example, many community programs have undertaken PhotoVoice and similar art projects to express and evaluate an element of their lived experience within the community.
 This artwork can then be analysed to produce reports, as well as being exhibited with a wider audience.